Tuesday, December 26, 2023

 Article: Chuck the Security Guard & The All-Night Show

 There are markers in our lives that we remember more often than not with fondness.
 Memories of the entertainment world make for some strong pull-backs later in life.
-Popular music, films, and, especially, television programs are penciled into a mnemonic diary, allowing us to get all warm and fuzzy years or decades later when someone at a dinner party states with gleeful nostalgia: "I never missed The Six Million Dollar Man.
+Popular music, films, and, especially, television programs are pencilled into a mnemonic diary, allowing us to get all warm and fuzzy years or decades later when someone at a dinner party states with gleeful nostalgia: "I never missed The Six Million Dollar Man.
 Eight O'clock on Sunday nights was my special time."

 Television programs we watch in our youth and childhood are with us forever, whether we like it or not. ("Gilligan's Island?
 Never heard of it.
 I don't know what you're talking about.")
 However, what often happens is that when we later dip our toes into those same waters, we find the sensation less pleasing or satisfying than what our memories of the experience suggested.
 Times change and time moves, all but destroying sentimentality in their paths.